Israel–Oman relations: Establishment of relations (1994–2000)

 In 1994, then-Prime Minister of Israel Yitzhak Rabin visited Oman, where he was greeted by Sultan of Oman Qaboos bin Said al Said in Muscat.
 Among other things, the two sides discussed issues such as sharing water and how to improve water supplies.
 In 1995, a few days after Rabin was assassinated, then-acting prime minister Shimon Peres hosted Omani foreign minister Yusuf bin Alawi bin Abdullah in Jerusalem.

 In January 1996, Israel and Oman signed an agreement on the reciprocal opening of trade representative offices.

 During the Madrid talks during the 1990s, Oman pushed for Arab-Israeli peace.
 Some diplomats and researchers have said that it is possible Oman was one of the first countries to push for such a peace.

 Oman was interested at the time in agricultural assistance, with Israel assisting Omani agriculture and the combat of water inefficiency through the provision of Israeli drip irrigation technology.
 Oman had pushed at the time for a regional water project, specifically on desalination and was interested in Israeli technology.

 Frozen relations (2000–18)

 Official relations were frozen with the outbreak of the Second Intifada in October 2000.
 Still, in 2008, Oman's Foreign Affairs Minister Yusuf bin Alawi bin Abdullah met with Israeli Foreign Minister Tzipi Livni during their visit to Qatar.

 Visit by Israeli prime minister (2018)

 In October 2018, Israeli prime minister Benjamin Netanyahu met Sultan Qaboos bin Said al Said in Muscat; the visit was revealed following Netanyahu's return to Israel.
 Right after the visit, Omani Foreign Minister Yusuf bin Alawi bin Abdullah described Israel as an "accepted Middle East state."
 He said, "The world is also aware of this fact.
 Maybe it is time for Israel to be treated the same [as other states] and also bear the same obligations."
 In April 2019, bin Abdullah said that "Arabs must take initiatives to make Israel overcome 'fears for its future' in the region."

+Oman's position during the 2026 Iran war

+In 2026, Badr Albusaidi, the Omani Foreign Minister, stated that Oman would not support the war between Israel and Iran and emphasized the need for diplomacy and de-escalation.
+Oman described the military escalation as destabilizing for the region and reiterated its longstanding policy of neutrality and mediation in Middle Eastern conflicts.
+The Omani government also indicated that it would not join a proposed regional “peace council” framework and would not normalize relations with Israel.
+At the same time, Oman participated as an observer in an early meeting of the initiative while maintaining its position that dialogue and diplomatic engagement should take precedence over military confrontation.